Selenium: The Tool That Defined Browser Automation

 The Origin Story (2004)

 Jason Huggins was a tech lead at ThoughtWorks in Chicago, working on an internal time and expense application.
-As a consulting firm, accurate billing was critical—the app had to work perfectly.
+As a consulting firm, accurate billing was critical, so the app had to work perfectly.
 Testing it manually was tedious and error-prone.

 Huggins built a JavaScript test runner he called "JavaScriptTestRunner."
 It could drive a browser automatically, clicking buttons and verifying results.
 When he demoed it to colleagues, they immediately saw its potential beyond the time-tracking app.